-Katherine Punteney, EdD, is an Associate Professor and Program Chair of the MA in International Education Management program.
+Katherine Punteney, EdD, is a professor in the MA in International Education Management program.
 Punteney has over 20 years’ experience in the field of international education.
 Her experience spans sectors including public and private higher education, and for-profit and non-profit organizations.
 Punteney came to MIIS from California State University, Chico, where she was Coordinator of International Student Services and Campus Internationalization.
 In this role, she was actively involved in the recruitment, admissions, orientation, and advising of international students.
 In addition, she developed and managed the campus-wide strategy for internationalization.

 Punteney’s international experience includes three years teaching English in Japan and four years in India running exchange programs for the World Association of Girl Guides and Girl Scouts.
 While in India, Katherine managed an international staff team and incorporated intercultural workshops into the Girl Scout programs.
 A highlight of her tenure in India was conceptualizing, developing, and facilitating an international service-learning program in cooperation with local community organizations.

 Professionally, Punteney is actively involved in NAFSA: Association of International Educators where she holds two volunteer positions.
 As the NAFSA Teaching, Learning, and Scholarship representative for California, Nevada and Hawaii, she promotes research and works to ensure that the association meets the needs of graduate students.
 She has also been selected as a NAFSA Trainer Corps member, offering international student advising and intercultural communication training workshops for professionals.

 Principles and Practices of International Education

 This foundational course will introduce students to the breadth of the international education field.
 Course content will emphasize fundamental principles of international education through a focus on seminal literature in the field.
 Additionally, the course will emphasize exploration of career specializations through interactions with practitioners and individual course assignments.